DeliaCodes/consumables-manager/README.md

-# consumables-manager
+# Instacart Manager
-A small app to manage consumable goods.
+WIP.
+A small app to see what you spend on instacart delivery.